-The credit risk within the bond portfolios can be analysed using standard industry credit ratings and the analysis as at 31st March 2021 is set out below.
+The credit risk within the bond pooled funds can be analysed using standard industry credit ratings and the analysis as at 31st March 2022 is set out below.
+Information supplied for 2020/21 relates to the Fund's directly held bond investments and has been categorised slightly differently.